Moose-King/Getting-and-Cleaning-Data-Project/README.md

 ```{r}
 features[,2] <- as.character(features[,2])
 ```
-### substituting labels for easier reading
+### substitute labels for easier reading
 ```{r}
 features[,2] <- gsub("-mean","Mean", features[,2])
 features[,2] <- gsub("-std","Std", features[,2])
 features[,2] <- gsub("[-()]","", features[,2])
 ```

-## Cleaning and Setting up "new" data
+## Clean and Set up "new" data
-### merging the training and test sets to create one data set
+### merge the "training" and "test" data sets to create one new data set
 ```{r}
 oneData <- rbind(training,test)
 ```
-### setting up for extracting only the measurements for mean and standard deviations
+### set up for the extraction of only the measurements for mean and standard deviations
 ```{r}
 extractedFeatures <- grep(".*Mean.*|.*Std.*", features[,2])
 ```
-### adding the subject and activity columns
+### add the subject and activity columns
 ```{r}
 features <- features[extractedFeatures,]
 extractedFeatures <- c(extractedFeatures, 562,563)
 ```
-## extracting only measurements we want
+## extract only the measurements we want
 ```{r}
 oneData <- oneData[,extractedFeatures]
 ```
-## making column names more readable
+## make column names more readable
 ```{r}
 colnames(oneData) <- c("Subject","Activity", features[,2])
 ```

-## making activities and subjects into factors we can work with
+## make activities and subjects into factors we can work with
 ```{r}
 oneData$Activity <- factor(oneData$Activity, levels = activityLabels[,1], labels = activityLabels[,2])